-It sets out a framework for action for dealing with the structural changes to London’s economy and fostering economic recovery.
-There are five pillars to the framework – Jobs, Business, Thriving Neighbourhoods, Connected City and Global London.
-Within each pillar are four key issues to focus collective efforts on.
-Building the green economy and narrowing social, economic and health inequalities are cross-cutting themes.
-The framework builds on the recovery missions developed by the London Recovery Board and sets out:
+The refreshed framework continues to contain five pillars of activity – Jobs, Business, Thriving Neighbourhoods, Connected City and Global London.
+Within each pillar are four key issues to focus collective efforts on, with building the green economy and narrowing social, economic and health inequalities as cross-cutting themes.

 A central purpose of this framework is the articulation of roles and responsibilities for the constituent parts of London’s government.
 There are activities which are best delivered by the GLA Group, those that boroughs are best placed to act on, and those which are best coordinated across sub-regions or by Sub Regional Partnerships.
 This framework makes a clear distinction between roles across these parties, as well as areas where all need to work in a coordinated fashion.